Top tips

 -Assist you in making appropriate contacts, or make contacts on your behalf; support and escort you to and from meetings or appointments.

-A service called the Independent Health Complaints Advocacy exists to support people to make a complaint against an NHS provided service.
+A service called the Independent Health Complaints Advocacy exists to support people in making a complaint against an NHS-provided service.
 In Enfield, this service is run by an organisation called Pohwer.

 0300 456 2370